 4. Asking Your Parents to Co-Sign Your Loan

-What we mean: If you decide to take out a a private loan, you will probably have to get a co-signer on it.
+What we mean: If you decide to take out a private loan, you will probably have to get a co-signer on it.
 This is someone–probably your parent–who agrees to cover the loan if you cannot pay.
-Most federal loans don’t require a co-signer, but private lenders will want to see someone with a credit history sign the paperwork.
+Most federal loans don’t require a co-signer, but private lenders will usually want to see someone with a credit history sign the paperwork.

 Why: If you and your parent think she could cover your payments if you can’t (and she is prepared to), then by all means, have her sign the paperwork.
 The problem comes when a parent co-signs your loans, you’re unable to pay when you graduate, and your parent can’t pay either.
-Then you’ve put your parent in a situation where she is being harassed by debt collectors, ruining her credit as well as yours.
+Then you’ve put your parent in a situation where she is probably being harassed by debt collectors, potentially ruining her credit as well as yours.

 Already made this mistake?
 Prioritize making your payments on time and in full, so you don’t damage your co-signer’s credit.